falkecarlsen/kindle-kiosk/README.md

 # kindle-kiosk
 Interactive, Kindle-powered kiosk.
 Motivated by need for at-a-glance control and sensor presentation on a nice e-ink display.

+Perhaps a better solution is to buy a newer e-ink display with multicolour support.

 ## Hardware
 Kindle Paperwhite 7th generation (PW3), firmware: 5.13.6.
 Jailbroken with USBnetworking for sshd over wifi.